Koussay17/Phonon-Hydrodynamics-Hyperbolic-Structure-and-the-Spectral-inverse-problem-in-Thin-Films/README.md

 ## Licence

 Code in `src/`, `tests/` and `notebooks/` is released under the MIT licence.
 Manuscript text and figures are not covered by it.
-Laboratory data is not distributed..
+Laboratory data is not distributed.

 ---